Help

 How are percentiles calculated?

-All metrics (h-index, citations, i10-index, publication count) are percentile-ranked against ~15,000 faculty at top US universities who started publishing in the same year.
+All metrics (h-index, citations, i10-index, publication count) are percentile-ranked against active authors in the Semantic Scholar dataset who started publishing in the same year.
 This age-aware normalization prevents bias toward senior researchers.

 How often is data updated?

-Author data is re-crawled from Google Scholar approximately every 90 days.
+Author and publication data is sourced from the Semantic Scholar Academic Graph Dataset, which is updated weekly.
 Distribution tables (population percentiles) are refreshed quarterly.

 Contact